-- [d] How well has the firm demonstrated experience in completing similar projects on time and within budget? - [e] How successful is the general history of the firm regarding timely and successful completion of projects? - [f] Has the firm provided letters of reference from previous clients? - [g] If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror?
+- [d] How well has the firm demonstrated experience in completing similar projects on time and within budget? - [e] How successful is the general history of the firm regarding timely and successful completion of projects? - [f] Has the firm provided contact information of three references or three letters of reference from previous clients? - [g] If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror?

-7.05 Contract Cost (25 Percent)
+7.05 Contract Cost (40 Percent)

-Overall, 25% of the total evaluation points will be assigned to cost.
+Overall, 40% of the total evaluation points will be assigned to cost.
 The cost amount used for evaluation may be affected by one or more of the preferences referenced under Section 2.13.